It's a well balanced type of skin that doesn't feel oily nor dry. The

 are usually very small.
 It's prone to develop fine lines and wrinkles at

-an early age compared to the previous two.
+an early age.
 It can become itchy or

 irritated.
 Extreme heat, cold and sun can make this skin very angry.